ronterrr/akan-name-generator/README.md

 ## Repository Content
 This repository contains index.html, styles.css and script.js files, as well as a license, .gitignore, and folders for fonts and for images.

+## Copyright
+All the content used in this site is copyright-free.
+The fonts were sourced from [Google Fonts](https://fonts.google.com).

+## Contact
+To contact me, you can send me an email [here](mailto:davenykuria@gmail.com).